Browns' Stefanski shakes up offensive staff, 2 assistants gone, more moves possible, AP source says

 McCartney helped develop David Njoku into one of the league's best tight ends.
 Njoku finished with career highs in catches (81), yards (882) and touchdowns (6) this season.

-The Browns lost starting quarterback Deshaun Watson to a shoulder injury in November, and the team signed free agent Joe Flacco, who went 4-1 as a starter and surpassed expectations before a rough playoff performance.
+The Browns lost starting quarterback Deshaun Watson to a shoulder injury in November, and the team signed free agent Joe Flacco, who went 4-1 as a starter and surpassed expectations before he threw two pick-6s against the Texans.

-Van Pelt may be interested in going somewhere where he calls the plays.
-Stefanski currently handles those game-day duties.

 AP NFL: https://apnews.com/hub/NFL